woocommerce/woocommerce/plugins/woocommerce/tests/api-core-tests/README.md

 For now it is simple enough to add `console.log()` statements to output the values of your response/JSON/variables/status etc. Be sure to remove them when done ;)

 You can also use the handy [REST API Log](https://wordpress.org/plugins/wp-rest-api-log/) plugin to see the API request information within WordPress.
 It displays the details, request headers, query params, body params, body content, response headers and response body information.

+For the list of WooCommerce API endpoints, expected responses, and more, please see the [WooCommerce REST API Documentation](https://woocommerce.github.io/woocommerce-rest-api-docs/).

 ## Guide for using test reports